-We have launched our MVP for a few weeks now, and quite a few people have asked us about our company name - Ostrom.
+Quite a few people often ask us about our company name, Ostrom.
 For the German speakers out there, the connection is quite easy; strom (pronounced oh-shtrom) is German for electricity, while Ökostrom is the German shorthand for ecological electricity.

 However our inspiration is Elinor Ostrom (1933-2012), who as of today remains only one of two women to have won the Nobel Prize in Economics.
 The American economist’s groundbreaking work has focused on the idea of how to successfully manage common resources, be it natural or knowledge commons.